 A beautiful blue opalescent footed salver in the Tokyo pattern by Jefferson Glass, a gorgeous antique piece of glass that I have seen referred to as a card receiver, compote, tidbit tray, and even a donut plate.
 However, an old advertisement for Jefferson's "Best" and ever-popular opalescent assortment lists this treasure as a 6-5/8" high footed salver.The Tokyo pattern is one that causes a bit of confusion for some, given one book's vague reference to potential reproduct..

-Here's a cute, happy clown figurine by Fenton in a sweet blush pink, Fenton's Sunset iridized color.
+Here's a cute, happy clown figurine that can double as a paperweight, produced by Fenton in a sweet blush pink, Fenton's Sunset iridized color.
 In excellent condition, with no nicks, chips, or cracks.
-Measures 3-1/2" high and retains the Fenton label...
+Measures 3-1/2 inch high and retains the Fenton label...

 A gorgeous crystal art glass cordial liquor decanter with rich red enameled grape vines, all hand-painted and trimmed in gold around the decanter's teardrop belly.
 The short tapered foot, spout rim, bubble stopper, and handle all have a gilt trim, with both ends of the applied handle adorned by a trefoil leaf.